cloudfoundry/cf-mysql-release/README.md

 BOSH errands were introduced in version 2366 of the BOSH CLI, BOSH Director, and stemcells.

 This errand runs the two commands listed in the manual section below from a BOSH-deployed VM.
-This errand should be run before deleting your BOSH deployment.
-If you have already deleted your deployment follow the manual instructions below.

 ```
 $ bosh run errand broker-deregistrar